Ferdinand Pecora: SEC

 After Pecora closed his investigations, on July 2, 1934, President Roosevelt appointed him a Commissioner of the newly formed U.S. Securities and Exchange Commission (SEC).

-New York State Supreme Court
+New York State Supreme Court and 1950 mayoral election

-On January 21, 1935, Pecora resigned from the SEC (to be replaced by James Delmage Ross) and became a judge of the New York Supreme Court, a position he held until 1950, when he ran unsuccessfully against Vincent R. Impellitteri for Mayor of New York City.
+On January 21, 1935, Pecora resigned from the SEC (to be replaced by James Delmage Ross) and became a judge of the New York Supreme Court, a position he held until 1950, when he ran unsuccessfully against Vincent R. Impellitteri as the Democratic nominee for Mayor of New York City in the 1950 New York City special mayoral election.

 On October 17, 1950, Judge Pecora and US Senator Herbert H. Lehman (D-NY) gave radio addresses on behalf of the CIO-PAC during prime (10:30–11:15 p.m.).

 National Lawyers Guild

 In 1937, Pecora was a founding member of the National Lawyers Guild (NLG).
 On March 1, 1938, Pecora become NLG president, noted as a "forceful speaker."
 Pecora resigned from the NLG during its third annual convention in 1939 after the vote against his resolution disavowing communists failed to carry in the national vote.